 The remuneration of Executive Officers consists of a fixed salary, an annual incentive (performance-based bonuses) and a medium- and long-term incentive (performance share unit).

-For fixed salaries, basic compensation is set appropriately according to the office and responsibility of each Executive Officer (Representative Executive Officer, CFO, etc.) and by taking into consideration such factors as the Company's business environment and the levels set by other companies as determined by a survey conducted by an outside professional organization.
-Other than basic compensation described above, benefits granted to expatriates (such as housing) are also set at appropriate levels in consideration of the Company's business environment and the levels set by other companies as determined by a survey conducted by an outside professional organization.
+For fixed salaries, basic compensation according to the office and responsibility of each Executive Officer (Representative Executive Officer, CFO, etc.) and, in case of expatriates, benefit as expatriate (such as housing) are set appropriately by taking into consideration such factors as the offices and responsibilities, the Company's business environment, and the levels set by other companies as determined by a survey conducted by an outside professional organization.